lomar92/vault-count-average/README.md

 ![Monthly Client](img/monthly-client.png)

 2. **Quarterly Average Client Activity**: Shows the quarterly average count of entity clients, non-entity tokens, non-entity clients, and total clients.
+THIS is NOT available in the Vault UI Client Count Dashboard.

 ![Quarterly Average](img/quarterly-average.png)